-Laura Bartlett began her career launching Gagosian’s first gallery space in London with a seminal performance by Vanessa Beecroft, this was followed by exhibitions by artists such as Chris Burden, Eric Fischl, Georg Baselitz and Francesco Clemente.
+Laura Bartlett began her career working on the launch of Gagosian’s first gallery space in London with a seminal performance by Vanessa Beecroft, followed by exhibitions by artists such as Chris Burden, Eric Fischl, Georg Baselitz and Francesco Clemente.
 Laura worked closely with the gallery’s UK based artists such as Jenny Saville, Dexter Dalwood and Peter Davies and Richard Hamilton.

 In 2005 Laura opened Laura Bartlett Gallery with a 4 week long performance by contemporary Japanese artist Sachiko Abe.
 The gallery swiftly became known for the successful development of the careers of young international artists, staging the first ever shows of artists such as Cyprien Gaillard, Becky Beasley, Lydia Gifford, Nina Beier and Marie Lund and bringing European focus to US artists artists such as Harrell Fletcher and Los Angeles based John Divola.

 Laura from the outset sought to develop her artists careers outside of the gallery walls.
 Instigating permanent public sculpture projects with Joseph Kosuth on London’s Leathermarket Street as well public sculptures with Cyprien Gaillard, at Whitworth Park Manchester, and the Hayward Gallery in London.
 It was also a key feature of the programming to integrate, with the help of the gallery artists, live events such as performances, poetry readings, film screenings, dance classes and community projects.